autowarefoundation/autoware.universe/perception/autoware_tensorrt_common/README.md

 ## Usage

-Here is example usage of the library.
-For full API documentation, please refer to the doxygen documentation (see header [file](include/autoware/tensorrt_common/tensorrt_common.hpp)).
+Here is an example usage of the library.
+For the full API documentation, please refer to the doxygen documentation (see header [file](include/autoware/tensorrt_common/tensorrt_common.hpp)).

 ```c++
 #include <autoware/tensorrt_common/tensorrt_common.hpp>